eigerco/uniffi-zcash-lib/lib/uniffi-zcash-cli/README.md

 But it will only provide low level binding generation operations.
 ## <a name="commands-and-design"></a> Commands and overall design

-The CLI has the following available commands.
+The CLI has the following build related available commands.
 They need to be executed in the following order:

 ```mermaid
 graph LR;